->

-> Pamela Paresky, Ph.D., is the Chief Research Officer to the CEO and President of the Foundation for Individual Rights in Education.
-She is an author, speaker, and Director of the Aspen Center for Human Development (ACHD) where she examines issues of leadership, happiness, the good life, and other topics in human development in collaboration with a faculty of scholars in diverse fields.
+Pamela Paresky, Ph.D., is Senior Fellow at the Network Contagion Research Institute (NCRI) and Director of the Aspen Center for Human Development (ACHD), where a faculty of fellows from diverse fields can collaborate on issues of leadership, happiness, the good life, and other topics in human development.

 Pamela served as Senior Scholar in Psychology and Human Development at the Foundation for Individual Rights and Expression (FIRE) where she worked with its President and CEO, Greg Lukianoff, and his co-author, social psychologist Jonathan Haidt, on their book, The Coddling of the American Mind for which she was their primary researcher and in-house editor.
 In addition to her frequent contributions to Psychology Today, her work has been published in outlets as different in perspective as The Guardian, Quillette, Brookings, The American Mind, and The New York Times (among others).
 She is also the creator of A Year of Kindness, a research-based guided journal that encourages people to record daily acts of kindness and thoughts of gratitude.